A categorification of cluster algebras of type B and C through symmetric quivers: Acknowledgments

 \section{Acknowledgments}

 The results presented in this paper are part of my Ph.D. thesis under the supervision of Giovanni Cerulli Irelli.
 I thank him for his support, and helpful comments and suggestions on a previous version of this work.
-I am also grateful to Ralf Schiffler, Pierre-Guy Plamondon, Salvatore Stella, Bernhard Keller and Daniel Labardini Fragoso for many helpful discussions.
-This work has been partially supported by the "National Group for Algebraic and Geometric Structures, and their Applications" (GNSAGA - INdAM).
+I am also grateful to Ralf Schiffler, Pierre-Guy Plamondon, Salvatore Stella, Bernhard Keller and Daniel Labardini-Fragoso for many helpful discussions.
+Finally, I thank the anonymous referees for their valuable comments.

+This work has been partially supported by the "National Group for Algebraic and Geometric Structures, and their Applications" (GNSAGA - INdAM), and by NextGenerationEU under NRRP, Call PRIN 2022 No.~104 of February 2, 2022 of Italian Ministry of University and Research; Project 2022S97PMY \textit{Structures for Quivers, Algebras and Representations (SQUARE)}.

 [heading=bibintoc]